felipevlima/paysplit-backend/README.md

 # paysplit-backend
-PaySplit is an app that utilizes AI to allow users to create digital copy of given receipt and split and pay a bill via mobile phone.
+PaySplit is an optimized payment gateway on a mobile device that allows you to take a picture of a receipt, and generates a digital version using optical character recognition.
+The app displays all the items with their amounts.
+This allows you to select any item to request payment from your contacts, and pay the bill.

 ### Initial Setup
 1. Create a .env file